Savannah Smiles: Production

 Mark Miller was the creative force behind the project.
 He conceived the story, wrote the screenplay, starred in and produced the movie.
 Miller got the idea for the movie when his daughter Savannah was a toddler.
 Her unruly curly blonde hair and smiling face struck Miller as so appealing that he came to believe he could make a successful movie around that alone.
 He had to build a story for the little girl, and borrowed from the 1937 French movie La Grande Illusion, where an escaped hardened prisoner hides out in the home of a young widow, and is softened by the kindness of her daughter.
 Miller titled the story after his daughter Savannah.
 To finance the production he went to Texas oil man Hal Clifford.
 Though many thought the movie would have no audience, Miller believed the project would appeal to young women.
 He was proved right.

 Sixty child actresses tried out for the part of Savannah.
 This was narrowed down to twelve who were asked to audition before Miller, including Drew Barrymore.
 Auditioning Bridgette Andersen, he asked her to tell him any bedtime story she knew.
 Bridgette told Miller the story of Br'er Rabbit.
 He liked her telling of the story so well he included it in the movie.

 He asked Donovan Scott to play the role of Boots McGaffey, Alvie's friend, and relied upon him for the slapstick comedy that he used to lighten the story.

 The film was shot on location in Salt Lake City, Provo Canyon, and in the mountain country to the southeast near Sundance in Utah.
-The gondola scene was shot at Bridal Veil Falls.
+The gondola scene was shot at the area's Bridal Veil Falls.